emdgroup-liquid/liquid/src/docs/pages/introduction/getting-started/index.md

 # Getting Started

+This guide will help you to integrate Liquid Oxygen into your project.

+If you are using React, please refer to the [React guide](introduction/getting-started/react/), which helps you step by step to get started with Liquid Oxygen in your React project.

 ## Install

 Install with your package manager of choice:

 ```bash
 npm install @emdgroup-liquid/liquid